Persija Jakarta: Retired numbers

+Personnel

+First team coaches & staffs

+The following is a list of coaches and staffs of Persija Jakarta’s first team for the 2025–2026 season.

+Corporate management

+The following is a list of individuals in the management of PT Persija Jaya Jakarta, the company that owns Persija Jakarta for the 2025–2026 season.

 Kit colours

 Persija Jakarta's traditional colour is red, which is used for their home kit.
 Jakarta Governor Sutiyoso in 1997 replaced it with orange to make it in line with the tiger symbol during the rebranding of the club.
 After 19 years, in 2016, Persija decided to return to red after a long national title drought.
 The experiment worked as Persija championed the top-tier league in 2018.
 Frequently, the colour of their away jersey is white.
 But sometimes, players wear black in their away matches.
 Orange has been kept as the color of their third jersey.

-Supporters and rivalries

 Supporters

-Persija's supporters are called the Jakmania.
-Founded in 1997 by Gugun Gondrong and Ferry Indra Sjarif, the Jakmania is one of the biggest football fan groups in Indonesia and use orange as its main colour, even though the club have since switched to red.
-Persija's home matches could easily attract over 50,000 spectators before the COVID-19 pandemic.
-They often travel to away matches, except against rivals Persib Bandung and Persebaya Surabaya because of police restrictions.
-However, tragedy still strikes.
-Haringga Sirla, a Jakmania member who dared to break the rule and travel to Bandung in September 2018, was beaten to death by a group of Vikings, supporters of Persib.
+Persija's main supporter group is called the Jakmania or simply the Jak.
+Founded in 1997 by Gugun Gondrong and Ferry Indra Sjarif, the Jakmania is one of the biggest football fan groups in Indonesia and uses orange as their main colour.

-The anthem of Persija, "Persija Menyatukan Kita Semua", written by the Jakmania, is always sung after a match.
+The anthem of Persija, Persija Menyatukan Kita Semua, written by the Jakmania, is always sung after the match.